 Crédit Agricole S.A.

-Crédit Agricole S.A. has a number of subsidiaries specialising in all areas of finance, serving the Regional Banks (in which it owns a 25% stake) and its banking networks in France and abroad.
+Crédit Agricole S.A. has a number of subsidiaries specialising in all areas of finance, serving the Regional Banks and its banking networks in France and abroad.
 Crédit Agricole S.A. is listed on Euronext Paris.

 Within the Crédit Agricole Group, Crédit Agricole S.A. has three main missions:

 - Central body: it ensures the cohesion and smooth-running of the network, and represents the Group with respect to the banking authorities

 - Central bank: it ensures the Group financial unity

 - Entity in charge of the Group coherent strategic development: it works with its specialist subsidiaries to co-ordinate the various business lines’ strategies in France and abroad